gbrunner/intro-prog-for-gis-rs/Week 3/README.md

 - Please complete any 3 of the 4 **Challenge** exercises on pages 22 and 23 and submit your answers as individual Python (.py) scripts.

 # Challenge (if the homework is too easy!)
 - **freq.py** - Write a Python script to solve the following problem.
+The input data can be found in **ch06.zip**.
 The land cover types in 'park.shp' include 'woods', 'orchards', and 'other.'
 Park rangers would like a table including the frequencies of polygons with each cover type.
 Write a script to perform Frequency (Analysis) on the 'COVER' field that will generate this table.
 Name the output 'COVER_freq.dbf'.